lmammino/loige.co/astro/src/content/posts/2020-10-05_whats-in-a-jwt/index.md

 ---
 title: What's in a JWT (Json Web Token)?
 slug: whats-in-a-jwt
-subtitle: "A deep dive into JWTs: their structure, how they work, and when to use them"
+subtitle: 'A deep dive into JWTs: their structure, how they work, and when to use them'
 date: 2020-10-05T09:00:00.000Z
 updated: 2020-10-05T09:00:00.000Z
 header_img: ./whats-in-a-jwt.png